aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/set-page-background-color/_index.md

 ## How to change OneNote page background

+Load the OneNote file, loop through the pages you want to style, set each page’s background color, and finally save the notebook.
+It works for both small notebooks and large collections, ensuring consistent styling across all pages.

-### Step 1: Load OneNote Document
+### Step 1: Load OneNote document

-Firstly, load the OneNote document you want to modify and obtain the reference to the desired page.
+`Document` represents a OneNote notebook and provides access to its pages.

 ```java
 Path dataDir = "Your Document Directory";
 Document document = new Document(dataDir.resolve("Sample1.one").toString());
 ```

-### Step 2: Iterate Through Pages
+### Step 2: Iterate through pages

-Iterate through each page in the document to access and modify its properties.
-This loop lets you **set OneNote page color** for any page you choose.
+`Page` represents an individual page within a OneNote document, exposing properties such as background color.

 ```java
 for (Page page: document) {